Keith Flint: Music career

-Flint met DJ Liam Howlett at local rave club the Barn in Braintree, Essex, and said he liked Howlett's taste in music.
+Flint met DJ Liam Howlett at local rave club the Barn in Braintree, and said he liked Howlett's taste in music.
 After receiving a mixtape from Howlett, Flint came back with great enthusiasm, insisting that Howlett should be playing his tracks up on stage and that Flint, along with friend Leeroy Thornhill, would dance to them.
-Flint, Howlett and Thornhill were joined by MC Maxim Reality and became the successful electronic dance act The Prodigy.
+Flint, Howlett and Thornhill were joined by MC Maxim Reality and became the successful electronic dance act the Prodigy.

-In 1996, just prior to the release of The Prodigy's third album, Flint moved from being a dancer for the group to being its frontman when he sang on the hit single "Firestarter"; the accompanying video showcased Flint's new and soon-to-be iconic punk look.
+In 1996, Flint moved from being a dancer for the group to being its frontman when he sang on the hit single "Firestarter"; the accompanying video showcased Flint's new and soon-to-be iconic punk look.
 This trend continued with the next Prodigy single, "Breathe", on which Flint sang vocals, with Maxim backing him up.

 The 1997 album The Fat of the Land also featured Flint's vocal contributions on the tracks "Serial Thrilla" and "Fuel My Fire".
 In 2002, the non-album single "Baby's Got a Temper" was released, which was written by Flint.

 Flint did not perform vocals on the next Prodigy album—Always Outnumbered, Never Outgunned (2004)—but reappeared on the "Hotride (El Batori Mix)", included on the "Hotride" single.

 The Prodigy album Invaders Must Die was released on 23 February 2009 and featured vocals by Flint on multiple tracks.
 Flint released a single titled "War" with dubstep artist Caspa in 2012.

 Flint experimented with solo projects, including his punk rock band Flint, which included remixes by Steven "Stitch" Held at The Recovery Room and Clever Brains Fryin'.
 Flint's debut album, Device #1, was cancelled before its release, leaving "Aim4" as their only single to be commercially released.

 Motorcycle racing

 Flint was a keen motorcyclist.
-He rode 2400 km from England to southern Spain to attend the 2007 Spanish motorcycle Grand Prix and also raced in club competitions.
+He rode 2400 km from England to southern Spain. to attend the 2007 Spanish motorcycle Grand Prix and also raced in club competitions.
 He rode with Lee Thompson of the band Madness.
 He had his own motorcycle team, Team Traction Control, which competed in the British Supersport Championship as part of the British Superbike Championship before stepping up to the British Superbike Championship in 2017.
 In 2015, Team Traction Control machines won two Isle of Man TT races, ridden by Ian Hutchinson.
 The team and Ian Hutchinson repeated their two victories again in 2016.